BiobankCy/APOLLO/database/README.md

-# Database Setup for TrackNTraceIMS
+# Database Setup for APOLLO

-This directory contains the initial database structure for the TrackNTraceIMS (Inventory Management System) project.
+This directory contains the initial database structure for the APOLLO (Inventory Management System) project.

 ## File

-- **trackntraceims_emptydb.sql**: This file contains the schema for the TrackNTraceIMS database.
+- **apollo_ims_emptydb.sql**: This file contains the schema for the APOLLO database.
 It includes table definitions but no data, allowing you to set up a fresh database.

 ## Usage Instructions